LorenzoStucchi/mapathon_tool/README.md

 # Mapathon Results
-Jupyter notebook that provide a rank of the user based on the number of building created during the mapathon.
+The project is Jupyter notebook that provides different tools that can be used during a mapathon.

 ## Getting Started